Sanctions & Financial Crimes | Economic Statecraft | Eurasia

 Maia Nikoladze is an Associate Director at the Atlantic Council’s Economic Statecraft Initiative within the GeoEconomics Center.
 In this role, she publishes widely-read articles on sanctions and export controls, maps evasion networks across Eurasia, and analyzes economic and financial linkages among sanctioned regimes.

 Nikoladze’s commentary is regularly featured by prominent media outlets in the United States and Europe.
-Her analysis has been cited by the BBC World Service, Financial Times, Business Insider, The Washington Post, Foreign Policy, and Politico, among others.
+Her analysis has been cited by the Wall Street Journal, BBC, Financial Times, The Washington Post, and Foreign Policy, among others.

 Nikoladze holds a Master’s Degree from Georgetown University’s School of Foreign Service in Eurasian Studies and International Business Diplomacy.
-She graduated summa cum laude from Clark University with double highest honors in Political Science and Economics and became an Outstanding Student of Social Sciences in 2019.
+She graduated summa cum laude from Clark University with double highest honors in Political Science and Economics and became an Outstanding Student of Social Sciences.

 Featured Speaker Roles